chris-belcher/electrum-personal-server/README.md

 See also the Electrum bitcoin wallet [website](https://electrum.org/).

-## How To Use
+## How To

-This application requires python3 and a Bitcoin full node version 0.16 or higher.
-Make sure you
+* Download and install python3 and a Bitcoin full node version 0.16 or higher.
+Make sure you [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.

-[verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
+* Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases) or clone the git repository.
+Enter the directory and rename the file `config.cfg_sample` to `config.cfg`.

-Download the latest release or clone the git repository.
-Enter the directory and rename the file `config.cfg_sample` to `config.cfg`, edit this file to configure everything about the server.
+* Edit the file `config.cfg` to configure everything about the server.
 Add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
+Master public keys for an Electrum wallet can be found in the Electrum client menu `Wallet` -> `Information`.

-Finally run `./server.py` on Linux or double-click `run-server.bat` on Windows.
+* Run `./server.py` on Linux or double-click `run-server.bat` on Windows.
-The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit giving you a chance to rescan if your wallet contains historical transactions.
+The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
+If the wallets contain historical transactions you can use the rescan script to make them appear.

-Tell Electrum to connect to the server in `Tools` -> `Server`, usually `localhost` if running on the same machine.
-Make sure the port number matches whats written in `config.cfg`.
+* Run the server again which will start Electrum Personal Server.
+Tell Electrum wallet to connect to it in `Tools` -> `Server`.
+By default the server details are `localhost` if running on the same machine.
+Make sure the port number matches what is written in `config.cfg` (port 50002 by default).

-You can also try this with on [testnet bitcoin](https://en.bitcoin.it/wiki/Testnet).
+Electrum Personal Server also works on [testnet bitcoin](https://en.bitcoin.it/wiki/Testnet).
 Electrum can be started in testnet mode with the command line flag `--testnet`.

 #### Exposure to the Internet